giampaolo/psutil/docs/index.rst

 .. function:: pids()

   Return a list of current running PIDs.
-To iterate over all process :func:`process_iter()` should be preferred.
+To iterate over all processes :func:`process_iter()` should be preferred.

 .. function:: pid_exists(pid)